jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on the frontline who must do the work.

-Happily, since "we the people" already have amazingly powerful digital tools.
-We only need to believe in a new philosophy to upgrade our way of life to the Internet Age.
+Happily, since "we the people" already have amazingly powerful digital tools on store shelves.
+We only need to believe in a new philosophy to go out and guy them, and thereby upgrade our way of life to the Internet Age.

 The first lesson in this modern philosophy is to look up.

 ## Looking Up

 There's a lot to realize when thinking about human evolution.
 I found it very helpful to "look up" and imagine what our community looks like from above.
-Looking up lets you "look down" and gain a proper perspective on our society.
+Looking up lets you "look down" and gain a proper perspective on me, you, and everyone else too.

-I didn't just imagine this better perspective; I got to see it.
-Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.
+I didn't just imagine this better view.
+Nor did I merely see it.
+I've played it.
+Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you will too.

-You'll be the "player god" of a civilization.
-A virtual divinity who knows all and sees all, and who puts its general will into action using an array of buttons, switches, and toggles.
+You'll be the "player god" of human civilization.
+Being a "god" who runs everything teaches lessons that last a lifetime.
+As a virtual divinity you'll know all and see all, and put your general will into action using an array of buttons, switches, and toggles.
 As you play the game, you'll use these levers of power to save up money, decide what to research, where to place buildings, and especially when to click "upgrade."

 Pressing that most important upgrade button magically transforms every factory, hospital, house, and citizen, to the technology of the modern age.
 Look below, and you'll see a person being the player god in the game _Anno 1800_.